 There are some things to note about the || operator.
 It is a short circuit inclusive or.
 The fact that it is inclusive is different from the normal usage of the word or in English, which is exclusive.
 When you as A or B in English it generally means that something is true if either A is true or B is true, but not if both are true.
-The inclusive or is true is true unless both operands are false.
+Consider a parent telling their kid that they can have cookies or cake.
+When we say that in English, the kid isn't allowed to grab both.
+The inclusive or is true is unless both operands are false.
 So it is true when both of the arguments are true.
+Using an inclusive or, the kid would be able to take both the cookies and the cake in our example.

 For the second condition, we want an expression that is true if age is between 25 and 30, inclusive.
-In math class you might have written that as 25<=age<=30.
+In math class you might have written that as 25 <= age <= 30.
 That won't work in Java.
 To understand why, you have to understand something about what the compiler sees.
 You might remember from back in algebra that for operators of the same precedence, you normally do them from left to right.
-Java does this same thing.
-So if you type in 25<=age<=30 java sees (25<=age)<=30.
-To make it clear why this is a problem, pick a value for age, let's say 26.
-Because 26 is greater than 25, the expression in parentheses evaluates to true.
-So then Java sees true<=30.
-That expression doesn't make sense.
-You are comparing a number to a boolean and the Java compiler will give you an error telling you that this is nonsense.
+1 Java does this same thing.
+So if you type in 25 <= age